Welcome to Whittemore-Durgin!

 Since that fateful day in 1965, hundreds of thousands of stained glass hobbyists, from the beginner to the master craftsman, have bought their stained glass and supplies from Whittemore-Durgin, many of them returning year after year.
 Nearly every day we get a phone call, e-mail, or visit in our store in Rockland from someone who says, "I got my start back in the 70's with Whittemore-Durgin," or, "I used to buy stained glass from you 30 years ago.
 I'm so glad to know you're still here!"

 With such a history, and a large inventory, you might think we're a huge company but we're not, really.
-If you call us, you'll most likely talk to Nancy, who's been with us for 30-something years; or Theresa, our newest employee.
+If you call us, you'll most likely talk to Theresa or Patty.
 Your order will be carefully packed by Kathrene.
 Roger cuts the glass and does stained glass repair and custom work in our studio.
 Dick and John teach classes.
 The owners, Kevin and Kathy -- that's them, on the right -- often answer the phone, and (once in a blue moon) might cut glass or pack orders when things get really busy or someone is out sick.
 And Mr. Early A. Consternation, Manager of Externals, still responds to your kind letters from time to time.

 Our store in Rockland hasn't changed much since 1971.
 It's much like an old-fashioned hardware store, where you ask the person at the front counter for an obscure item -- a style of glass, or a certain tool, or a pattern or book -- and more often than not, we have it.
 We hope you'll drop by if you're ever in the neighborhood and say, "Hello" -- and take a step back in time.